Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What is stock trading?

-Stock trading is simply the buying and selling of stocks (shares) of a specific company in order to make a profit.
+Stock trading is simply the buying and selling of stocks (also known as “shares”) of a specific company in order to make a profit.
 Think of stocks as small individual pieces of a company.
 If you own stocks you own part of that company.
-Stock values change with each sale, depending on whether more people are buying (because they think the price will rise) or selling (because they think it will fall).
+Stock values change with each sale, depending on whether more people are buying (because they think its price will rise) or selling (because they think it will fall).

 How do I make money trading stocks?